zac-heisey/team-business/_pages/accounting-workshop.md

 Our proprietary system, Color Accounting uses color, visual and tactile techniques to quickly and easily help participants understand and analyze financial information.
 This one-day experience uses diagrams and logical colors to show _graphically_ how accounting works and as a result builds a potent model of how business works. **Once participants gain a visual understanding of how accounting works, they will be able to navigate financial statements, regardless of how complex.**

-What adds to the uniqueness of our program, is that it begins by using lay terms, terms anyone can understand and then incorporates the formal language of accounting once the participants gain confidence in the financial concepts.
+What adds to the uniqueness of our program, is that it begins by using lay terms - terms anyone can understand and then incorporates the formal language of accounting once the participants gain confidence in the financial concepts.

 In the seminar, participants are presented with real business scenarios, which must be analyzed using standard accounting principles and terminology.